-The curriculum focuses on building writing skills: GCSE style command words and question types are introduced gradually, developing the extended writing skills required to be “GCSE ready”.
-Key historical concepts like source analysis, change and continuity, causation, chronology and historical enquiry are practiced to enable all our learners (regardless of ability or background) the opportunity to access history at GCSE.
-We feel the powerful knowledge of events (see below) students will learn will benefit them in understanding Britain’s place in the world and how Britain has arrived there.
+Historical skills like source analysis nature, origin and purpose, change and continuity, causation, chronology and historical enquiry are built upon from Year 7-9.
+They are practiced to enable all our learners (regardless of ability or background) the opportunity to access history at GCSE.
+We feel the powerful knowledge of events students will learn will benefit them in understanding Britain’s place in the world and how Britain has arrived there.
 They can apply this knowledge to help them understand important current affairs such as the role of Parliament, Brexit and terrorism for example.

 Students focus on …

 The Norman Conquest